babicb/babicb.github.io/research.md

 **Normative ethics**.
 I believe the theory of epistemic risk can fruitfully speak to several problems that have been articulated in the moral encroachment and normative dilemmas literature.
 In a joint project with Zoë Johnson-King (Moral Obligations and Epistemic Risk), we explore the relationship between moral obligations and attitudes to epistemic risk.

 **Law and public policy**.
 This dimension of my research engages the emerging literature on algorithmic fairness and ethics in statistics and machine learning.
 I am interested in both the normative dimension of what constitutes fair AI/ML and the statistical engineering problem of how to construct fair learning algorithms.
 I am also interested in the empirical study of related public policy problems.
-Currently, I am working on applying the theory of epistemic risk to evaluate the pervasiveness of discrimination and racial profiling.
+Currently, I am working on applying the theory of epistemic risk to evaluate the pervasiveness of discrimination.
 In particular, in Testing for Discrimination and the Risk of Error, I defend a statistical test for discrimination grounded in attitudes to epistemic risk.
 Meanwhile, in Adaptive Burdens of Proof, I argue that many apparent paradoxes of proof involving statistical evidence arise because we assume (without justification) that legal decision makers must have one unique attitude to epistemic risk -- namely, neutrality.